 Michiel van der Meulen

-Kairos Collective is the occasional ensemble that, to date, recorded two albums with contemporary modal compositions by Michiel van der Meulen.
+Kairos Collective is the occasional ensemble that, to date, recorded three albums with contemporary modal compositions by Michiel van der Meulen.
 Kairos, in ancient Greek mythology, is the personification of the right moment, the time to act or an opportunity to be seized, representing inspiration and enthusiasm.
-This perfectly matches the atmosphere and co-operation during both recording sessions, the results of which are genuine collaborative efforts, which carry the ideas of each contributor.
+This perfectly matches the atmosphere and co-operation during both recording sessions, the results of which are genuine collaborative efforts that carry the ideas of each contributor.

 - Marius Roeting, New Folk Sounds (November 20, 2019; in Dutch): “Van der Meulen deserves a statue!”